jabwd/azurestorage/README.md

 - [ ] ACL Support
 - [ ] SAS support
 - [ ] CRUD operations for blobs in a container
+- [ ] Things I probably forgot about

 I don't have plans to support TableQueue or the File service at this point in time